-Funds deobligated within the period of availability are available for re-obligation to a new award.
-TTP funds are available for the year of apportionment plus two years.

-Recipients should not excessively prolong the life of the award.
-Frequently, recipients allow small balances in completed projects to delay closeout.
-The recipient should have procedures for tracking project funds and reprogramming unused balances to other projects or closing out the award if funds cannot be utilized.
+The period of availability for the TTP funds is the year of apportionment, plus two years.
+TTP recipients may not excessively prolong the life of the award merely for the purpose of expending all award funds.
+Awards should be closed when the scope of work is completed; if funds remain these should be deobligated as part of the award closeout.
+TTP recipients should have procedures for tracking project funds and reprogramming unused balances to other projects or closing out the award if funds cannot be utilized.